-The Kershaw 1074 Camp Knife (18″ version available here) is one of the best in a series of popular and innovative knives manufactured by decades-old knife manufacturer Kershaw.
+The Kershaw 1074 Camp Knife (18″ version available at Amazon) is one of the best in a series of popular and innovative knives manufactured by decades-old knife manufacturer Kershaw.
 The globally renowned US knife brand is a member of the KAI Group, which has knife manufacturing operations in China and Japan as well.
 The company is involved in manufacture of various kinds of knifes including camping knives, multi-tools, machetes, pocket knives and even kitchen cutlery.

 With an 18-inch blade, the 2.1 pound Kershaw 1074 Camp Knife is the biggest in the Kershaw line of knives.
 In hand it feels more like a small sword than a knife.
 The sheer size of the knife makes it easy to use as a handy survival tool given its ability to cut, hack, slash, split and scrape among any other uses.